aerospike/aerospike-client-c/benchmarks/README.md

 Build instructions:

     make clean
-    make [EVENT_LIB=libev|libuv]
+    make [EVENT_LIB=libev|libuv|libevent]

 The EVENT_LIB setting must also match the same setting when building the client itself.
-If an event library is defined, it must be installed separately.  libev and libuv usually install into /usr/local/lib.
+If an event library is defined, it must be installed separately.
+Event libraries usually install into /usr/local/lib.
 Most operating systems do not search /usr/local/lib by default.
 Therefore, the following LD_LIBRARY_PATH setting may be necessary.